jgbarah/evaluating-foss-projects/processes.md

 ### Example: code review

-In code review, the workflow can be divided between two stated: waiting for review and waiting for new change proposals.
+In code review, the workflow can be divided between two states: waiting for review and waiting for new change proposals.
+For entering into details, let's consider two of the most usual CRS these days: Gerrit and GitHub Pull Requests.

+For Gerrit, the workflow starts with a developer submitting a proposal for a change (a change).
+This proposal is composed by a patchset (in fact, the contents of a git commit), and a comment (which may include a reference to the ticket which originated ).

+You can see more details about how a specific project uses Gerrit for code review in the [OpenStack Developers Manual](http://docs.openstack.org/infra/manual/developers.html#code-review).

 ### Example: tickets